threefoldtech/rmb-rs/README.md

 Out of the box RMB provides the following:
 - Guarantee authenticity of the messages.
 You are always sure that the received message is from whoever is pretending to be
 - End to End encryption
 - Support for 3rd party hosted relays.
-Anyone can host a relay and people can use it safely since there is noway messages can be inspected while using e2e.
+Anyone can host a relay and people can use it safely since there is no way messages can be inspected while using e2e.
 That's similar to `home` servers by `matrix`

 ## Why
 RMB is developed by ThreefoldTech to create a global network of nodes that are available to host capacity.
 Each node will act like a single bot where you can ask to host your capacity.
 This enforced a unique set of requirements: